amylovesdogs/sqlalchemy-challenge/README.md

 DU Data Analysis SQL Alchemy Challenge

 ## Part 1: Analyze and Explore the Climate Data
-Data is stored in **Resources/hawaii.sqlite**, a sqllite database.
+Data is stored in **SurfsUp/Resources/hawaii.sqlite**, a sqllite database.
 Connected, loaded and mapped via SQL Alchemy.
+This code is in a jupyter notebook and can be found in **SurfsUp/climate.ipynb**.

 ### Precipitation Analysis
 The following analysis is done: